inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 Spatial downsampling is used when estimating the background to reduce the effects of local fluctations on the background estimation.
 The amount of downsampling thus control the balance between local and global background.
-Larger downsampling values will result in a background estimation that is primarily dominated by global fluctuations whereas lower downsampling values will account for small variations in the background across the field of view.
+Larger downsampling values will result in a background estimation that is primarily dominated by global fluctuations whereas lower downsampling values will place more emphasis small variations in the background across the field of view.
-Since the background estimation procedure is one of the most expensive operation in the CNMFe algorithm, larger downsampling values can significantly improve processind speed.
+Since the background estimation procedure is one of the most expensive operations in the CNMFe algorithm, larger downsampling values can significantly improve processing speed.

 ### Background Model
 The background fluorescence is estimated for every pixel using a ring model, i.e. by considering the intensity